The best deals from all the stores' holiday sales

 Xbox One S bundles as low as $219Sarah Tew/CNET

-The Xbox One S is getting a range of discounts on Sunday, including Battlefield and NBA 2K19 bundles now at the better than Black Friday price of $219.
-If you do not want those games, several other bundles are just $10 more with titles like Forza Horizon 4 and PUBG.
+The Xbox One S is enjoying a range of solid discounts, including Battlefield and NBA 2K19 bundles now at just $219.
+If you don't want those games, several other bundles are just $10 more with titles like Forza Horizon 4 and PUBG.
 You can also step up to the Xbox One X console with this $399 PUBG bundle, a $150 savings.

 Other great deals